-If we were to continue, the test would have looked something like this:
+If we were to continue, the next step would be to write a

 @given(repo=repositories(), branch_name=valid_branch_names()) def test_checkout_new_branch(self, repo, branch_name): """ Checking out a new branch results in it being the current active branch. """ assume(branch_name not in repo.get_branches()) repo.checkout(branch_name, create=True) self.assertEqual(branch_name, repo.get_active_branch())